Trevor Siemian: College career

-2011 season

 In 2011, Siemian was a backup quarterback to main starter Dan Persa.
 He played in eight games, the first against Eastern Illinois.
-He completed 16 of 26 passes for 256 yards and three touchdowns for the year.
+Siemian completed 16 of 26 passes for 256 yards and three touchdowns for the year.

-2012 season

 In the 2012 season, Siemian earned a majority of the quarterback reps while Kain Colter saw occasional playing time.
 In the season-opener against Syracuse, Siemian led the team on a 75-yard game-winning drive after being down by six with 2:40 to play.
 Against Vanderbilt, he led back-to-back go-ahead drives in the fourth quarter, including a key 34-yard completion on a third-and-15 play.
-He made his first career start in a game against Indiana, throwing for 308 yards on 22-of-32 passing in a 44–29 win.
-He led #21 Northwestern to a 34-20 TaxSlayer.com Gator Bowl victory versus Mississippi State, where he led two touchdown drives and scored his first career rushing touchdown.
+Siemian made his first career start in a game against Indiana, throwing for 308 yards on 22-of-32 passing in a 44–29 victory.
+Siemian led #21 Northwestern to a 34–20 TaxSlayer.com Gator Bowl victory versus Mississippi State, where he led two touchdown drives and scored his first career rushing touchdown.

-2013 season

 In 2013, Siemian played in all 12 games and made his second and third career starts, while playing behind "wildcat" quarterback Kain Colter.
 Against Illinois, he passed for 414 yards, which was the 10th-highest total by a Northwestern quarterback.
-He threw a career-high 46 times versus Minnesota, completing 25.
+Siemian threw a career-high 46 times against Minnesota, completing 25.
 Against Ohio State, he made a career-long pass of 67 yards.
-Facing Syracuse, he threw a career-high three touchdown passes.
+Facing Syracuse, Siemian threw a career-high three touchdown passes.
 Against California, he rushed for a career-high 21 yards.
 The Wildcats finished with a 5–7 record and missed out on a bowl game.
-For the year, he threw for 2,149 yards and 11 touchdowns.
+For the year, Siemian threw for 2,149 yards and 11 touchdowns.
 He ranked sixth in the Big Ten for completion percentage (59.7), seventh for yards per completion (12.07), and ninth in total offense (181.8).